 Deborah MacLeod provides a cheerful welcome for parents and is a valuable source of information about the school.

 As Executive Officer, Deborah undertakes work associated with school finances and oversees the operation of the school's administration.
 Deborah also coordinates Jen's appointments and is a useful first-point-of-contact for many school matters.
 Deborah is also the Board of Trustees' secretary.

 Alison Caldwell works with all classes once a week providing a specialized music programme.
 She is an enthusiastic and capable teacher, and is a highly skilled music specialist.
 She has an enthusiasm for her work which sees children achieving high standards within a varied and stimulating music programme.
-Alison also coordinates our school marimba, choir, rock band and guitar groups.
+Ali also coordinates our school marimba, choir, rock band and guitar groups.

 Jim Christensen is our caretaker ensuring that the school is safe, tidy and well-presented for our children and staff.

 Sue Stephenson is a registered counsellor, and registered teacher and uses her specialist skills to support children, usually in a 1:1 setting.